 Notes

-Add turmeric powder.
-Cover and cook the lentils for 45 minutes to 1 hour, till they are softened well.
-Add more water if required.
+Add turmeric, cover and cook for 45 minutes to 1 hour until soft.
+Add more water if needed.

-If the mixture froths, then cook uncovered initially and then later cover and cook.
-Adding a few drops of oil reduces the frothing.
+If it froths, cook uncovered first, then cover.
+A few drops of oil help reduce frothing.